 The majority of roads in the planning area are County owned and maintained.
 The planning area is accessed from the northeast by the I-25 Frontage Road and Los Pinos Road (CR 5), from the northwest by Paseo Rael, (CR 56) and from the southeast on Entrada La Cienega.
 Access from Interstate Highway 25 is provided at three intersections: at NM 599, at Exit 271 and at the Waldo exit to the south, near the La Bajada precipice.

 The County conducts minor repairs of its roads on a regular basis.
 Overlays and repaving occur less frequently.
 Several years ago, the Board of County Commissioners established the Road Advisory Committee.
 The Board re-established a Transportation Advisory Committee via Resolution 2013-13 which consists of 13 community volunteers, appointed by the Commission, who represent areas throughout the County.
 The Committee meets monthly and advises staff on road conditions or problems in their respective areas.
 Additionally, the Committee prepares an annual Road Improvement Priority Program which lists the County's priority projects.
 The program is provided to the legislative delegation and becomes the basis for most of the projects funded by the legislature.
 County Road projects in the plan area are identified on the County’s Road Surface and Proposed Road Maintenance Projects Map (SGMP 2010), page 40.
+All Road planning should account for drainage from the roadways onto adjacent properties and take steps control drainage from roadways where needed.

-Future and on-going transportation study’s, plans and projects adjacent to the plan area present potential impacts and/or opportunities for the plan area.
+Future and on-going transportation studies, plans and projects adjacent to the plan area present potential impacts and/or opportunities for the plan area.
 These include:

 The extension of Jaguar to NM 599 (Veterans Memorial Highway) which will provide a major connection to I-25 and the relief route to new and growing developments associated with Tierra Contenta.
 A major interchange at the intersection of Jaguar and NM 599 just south of the airport which will serve the planned Pavilions Development and possibly access to the Airport.